 - Note that as each data set is added to the plot, AptPlot adds it to the Data sets window (number in brackets are x-y array dimensions). - G0.S0[2][1664] control room cloudshine dose - G0.S1[2][1664] control room inhalation dose - etc. - Double-click on the desired dataset to see the actual data.
-Note that you can cut and paste the data into a spreadsheet. - Suppose you close the Select EXTDATA Channels window.
+Note that you can cut and paste the data into a spreadsheet.
+You can also export the date, but cut and paste works better. - Suppose you close the Select EXTDATA Channels window.
 Navigate to Window->Select EXTDATA Channels window to reopen. - The plotted data is hard to see and distinguish.
-Let's plot all of the control room dose components as illustrated above and make some changes: - Navigate to Plot->Set Appearance to change the appearance of each line. - Main tab select each data set under Line properties and change the color of the line to black.
+Let's plot all of the control room dose components as illustrated above and make some changes: - Navigate to Plot->Set Appearance to change the appearance of each line. - Main tab select a data set and then go to Line properties and change the color of the line to black.
 Other line-formatting changes are available.
-Note that the datasets can be grouped. - Main tab select a data set and then a symbol for each dataset under Symbol Properties.
+Note that the datasets can be grouped. - Main tab select a data set and then a symbol for each dataset under Symbol Properties (one at a time).
 Click the Apply button after each selection.